ogunnaikeoluwafunmilayo-ux/STUDENTS-AND-COURSE-MANAGEMENT-SYSTEM/README.md

 1. Integrate this SQL database with Power BI for live academic dashboards
 2. Build an early warning system to flag students scoring below 60
 3. Use enrollment data to balance instructor course loads
-4. Expand schema to include attendance, assignments, and semesters
+4. Expand schema to include attendance, assignments and semesters

 ---